Relational Infrastructure

 • Follow up on the thing at the time it happens: the interview day, the surgery week

-• Learn the names of their people: partner, kids, the dog; use them next time
+• Learn the names of their people, partner, kids, the dog, and use them next time

-• Keep a birthday list, because you never know whose birthday it is
+• Keep a birthday list; you never know whose birthday it is until you've written it down

 Go deeper